 7. Measure Your Risk Threshold

-Here’s how the risk threshold is typically determined: consider your risks that have a score of “very high”, or more than a few “high” scores, and consult with your leadership team and stakeholders to determine if the project itself may be at risk of failure.
-Risks that require additional consultation are risks that have passed the risk threshold.
+Here’s how the risk threshold is typically determined: consider your risks that have a score of “very high”, or more than a few “high” scores, and consult with your leadership team and project stakeholders to determine if the project itself may be at risk of failure.
+Project risks that require additional consultation are risks that have passed the risk threshold.

 Best Practices for Maintaining Your Risk Management Plan

-Risk management plans only fail in a few ways: incrementally because of insufficient budget, via modelling errors or by ignoring your risks outright.
+Risk management plans only fail in a few ways: incrementally because of insufficient budget, via modeling errors or by ignoring your risks outright.

-Your risk management plan is one that is constantly evolving throughout the course of the project, from beginning to end.
+Your risk management plan is one that is constantly evolving throughout the course of the project life cycle, from beginning to end.
 So the best practices are to focus on the monitoring phase of the risk management plan.
 Continue to evaluate and reevaluate your risks and their scores, and address risks at every project milestone.

-Additionally, at each milestone, conduct another round of interviews with the same checklist you used at the beginning of the project, and re-interview stakeholders, project members, customers (if applicable) and industry experts.
+In addition to your routine risk monitoring, at each milestone, conduct another round of interviews with the same checklist you used at the beginning of the project, and re-interview project stakeholders, risk management team members, customers (if applicable) and industry experts.

-Record their answers, adjust your matrix if necessary, and report all relevant updates of your risk management plan to key stakeholders.
+Record their answers, adjust your risk register and risk assessment matrix if necessary, and report all relevant updates of your risk management plan to key project stakeholders.
 This process and level of transparency will help you to identify any new risks to be assessed and will let you know if any previous risks have expired.

-How ProjectManager.com Can Help With Your Risk Management Plan
+How ProjectManager Can Help With Your Risk Management Plan

 Risks are bound to happen no matter the project.
-But if you have the right tools to better navigate the risk management planning process, you can better mitigate error.
-ProjectManager.com is an cloud-based project management software that updates in real time, giving you all the latest information on your risks, issues and changes.
+But if you have the right tools to better navigate the risk management planning process, you can better mitigate errors.
+ProjectManager is online project management software that updates in real time, giving you all the latest information on your risks, issues and changes.
 Start a free 30-day trial and start managing your risks better.